Christian agnosticism

 Christian agnosticism, or agnostic Christianity, is a theological perspective that blends core elements of Christianity with an agnostic outlook on religious certainty.
 Christian agnostics generally believe in the existence of God or a higher power and affirm the divinity or spiritual significance of Jesus Christ.
 However, they tend to reject the notion of biblical infallibility and express uncertainty about whether Christianity is the one true or fully correct religion or path.
 While they are drawn to Christian teachings and often identify with Christianity, they acknowledge the limits of human knowledge in matters of divine revelation.
-This belief system has deep roots in the early days of the Church.
+This belief system has roots in the early days of the Church.

 History

 Leslie Weatherhead

 In 1965 Christian theologian Leslie Weatherhead published The Christian Agnostic, in which he argues: